 You might be wondering why the URL has /#/ at the end, it’s because the file storage is done in a completely different way than any other website currently does.
 It uses a system called IPFS (Inter Planetary File System).
 It’s designed in a way that allows efficient, uncensored, and redundant access to web pages even as an inter-planetary species.
 AKA it’s going to work on Mars.

 Shift’s website is the first one to ever be hosted on the decentralized web.
 As of March 2018 their Hydra content management system (CMS) has been available, which is an alternative to WordPress and allows users to easily create decentralized websites to be hosted on Shift.

 Gone are the days where to build a website you needed to be able to code it from scratch (though knowing HTML certainly still helps).
-Thanks to WordPress, website builders, and managed hosting, you can go from never made a site to having one up and running in under an hour.
+Thanks to WordPress and soon to be Hydra, website builders, and managed hosting, you can go from never made a site to having one up and running in under an hour.

 When it comes to the future of website hosting, it’s all about the cloud and similar shared solutions.
 People have come to realize that a dedicated server is completely unnecessary for most web projects, and cloud solutions in particular provide a host of additional benefits.
 For more on that and what else to expect in the years to come, we asked a group of industry experts…